ronia-jakim/2024-2025/lato/obsidian/Measures on topological spaces/list 3/exercise 8.md

 - and relative complement.
 In $[0,1]$ it should be enough to take any $[p, q)$?  ??????

+Balls + preimage of open sets is borel

 $$g\circ s(y)=g(\inf\{x\in K\;:\;g(x)=y\})=y?$$
 I think to show this I have to prove that $\{x\in K\;:\;g(x)=y\}$ is a closed set?
 Which is true if singletons are closed in $L$ cause $\{x\in K\;:\;g(x)=y\}=g^{-1}(\{y\})$.
 Since this is a closed set in a metrizable space, limit of every converging sequence is contained in this set (if it exists, of course).